Dror Baron

 Quantum Computing and Information

 Part of my role in quantum computing and information is to stimulate the growth of this research area at NC State University.
-In addition to leading discussions in the ECE Department about our evolving educational and research programs in quantum, I served as the director of the 2023 NC State Quantum Workshop.
-The January 2023 workshop had a tutorial flavor with a quantum machine learning theme.
-You may want to watch video recordings from the workshop.
-We plan follow up annual workshops with different themese; please email me if you have any questions.
+In addition to leading discussions in the ECE Department about our evolving educational and research programs in quantum, I have been the lead organizer of several quantum workshops.

 Resources for studying quantum computing and information.
 Quite a few people have been asking me how they can learn more about quantum computing and information.
 Here are some links.